wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 1. Sign in to the Microsoft Store for Business or Microsoft Store for Education.
 1. Select Manage, and then choose Products & services.
 1. Find an app, choose the ellipses, and then choose View license details.
-1. Select Private store availability, select Specific groups, and then Select Assign groups.
+1. Select Private store availability, select Specific groups, and then select Assign groups.
-1. Enter a name or email address for the security group you want to use, and then Select Add groups.
+1. Enter a name or email address for the security group you want to use, and then select Add groups.

 #### Manage application licenses